AbhinavG5/FRT-FW/README.md

 People can learn about basic fianancial, investment and accounting knowledge with our courses which are a one-time pay like UDemy.

+This website is made using wordpress on web app service and QnA AI

 {I have almost no knowledge about coding, so if my project looks mediocore or basic please don't mind}
 thank you